y-bonfire/google-drive-ruby-maintained/CONTRIBUTING.md

 - This helps ensure traceability and safer updates, even when working solo.

+## 🔧 Gem Build Process
+The .gem package is not built manually in this project.
+Instead, the build process is automated using GitHub Actions.

+The workflow runs gem build to generate the .gem file.

+The built file is uploaded as an artifact and can be downloaded from the [Actions] tab on GitHub.

+This ensures consistent builds across environments and prevents manual errors, contributing to a more reliable and reproducible release process.

+- Workflow file: `.github/workflows/build_gem.yml`

 ## Manual unit tests Overview
 Tests can be run in the terminal at hand with various authentication methods.
 As I will explain later, CI with GithubAction is limited to using a service account.